Oliver Mark: Work

-In addition to his portraits, Mark regularly engages in independent projects.
-In the series Natura Morta (2017), he photographed confiscated objects from the evidence room of the Federal Agency for Nature Conservation.
-These items, mostly falling under species protection regulations, were originally intended as souvenirs before being seized by customs authorities.
-Mark presents these objects in a way that emphasizes their allure, only to evoke stronger repulsion from the viewer.
-The series was exhibited in 2017 in two parts at the Paintings Gallery of the Academy of Fine Arts Vienna and the Natural History Museum in Vienna.
+In the series Natura Morta (2017), Mark photographed confiscated objects from the evidence storage of the German Federal Agency for Nature Conservation in Bonn.
+Most of the items, originating from the field of species protection, had originally been imported as souvenirs and were seized by customs authorities.
+The works were shown in 2017 at the Painting Gallery of the Academy of Fine Arts Vienna and at the Natural History Museum Vienna, where they were presented in relation to historical still lifes in painting.
+Installation views of the exhibition Natura Morta were shown at both institutions in 2017.